 Since the draft internal report was first submitted by the working group to Wellington City Council and New Zealand Police leadership, a number of recommended actions have been implemented, issues surrounding the park have gained considerable public attention, and work is continuing between Council, New Zealand Police and partners to implement improvements.

-- tree trimmed to improve sightlines for CCTV
+- A large tree has been trimmed to improve sightlines for CCTV.

-- maintenance of the bike racks located in the park
+- Bike racks located in the park have been painted.